Dr. Jen Clifden

 For me, healing from and preventing burnout and compassion fatigue is both professional and deeply personal.

 As a former elementary reading interventionist and middle school reading teacher, I assumed that feeling burnt out, professionally, meant I was a good teacher.
 I had little to no awareness about the phenomenon of burnout, so I just assumed that I was the only one who was incapable of coping.
-Worse yet, I blamed myself and my high-sensitivity to stress and other people's emotions and moods as the reason for my inability to cope.
+Worse yet, I blamed myself and my high-sensitivity to stress and other people's emotions as the reason for my inability to cope.
 For a long time, I thought I was wired wrong and that was the reason I felt overwhelmed, anxious, and burnt out as a teacher even though I loved what I did.

 Then reality forced me to face the depths of burnout to an extent I was definitely not prepared for.
 I became a mother to three infants in the span of 17 months.

 Burnout and compassion fatigue set in hard and fast as a mom.
-I had never felt a caregiving force like I felt caring for my children, so before I even knew what hit me, I was mothering from stage three burnout and coping with postpartum depression (PPD) while attempting to care for three infants. *See the 2024 Surgeon General's Advisory on Parents' Mental Health and Well-Being.
+Within 2 short months, I was mothering from stage three burnout and coping with postpartum depression (PPD).*See the 2024 Surgeon General's Advisory on Parents' Mental Health and Well-Being.

-The unrelenting and chronic demands on me as a mother disabled my capacity to care for my three girls and myself.
+The unrelenting and chronic demands as a mother disabled my capacity to care for my three girls and myself.
 The chronic stress was frying my nervous system and clouding my capacity to think or see clearly.

 The most severe impact the chronic stress had was that it negatively impaired my ability to create healthy attachment bonds with my babies, and I fell into a self-neglect spiral that atrophied my relationship to myself.
 The more disconnected I felt from my very self, the less I could feel, sense, and respond to the needs of my kids.
 And the more I disconnect from myself, the more stress and anxiety grew exponentially.
 It was a vicious cycle that overtook my capacity to cope with calm, compassion, and clarity.